grouparoo/grouparoo/core/documents/deployment/heroku.md

 ## Notes

 Grouparoo will source Heroku's `PORT` variable automatically to bind to the proper variable port.

+Grouparoo will automatically build your project (compiling typescript and including your plugins) after any `npm install`, which Heroku will automatically run, as there is a `package.json` checked into your git repository.

 You can scale the number of `web` and `worker` processes with the `heroku ps` command.
 Depending on your workload, you may need more of one type of process than another.